manuelstofer/pflock/Readme.md

 [Richard Parker](http://github.com/manuelstofer/richardparker) was built to be used together with Pflock.
-It makes it easy to create the bindings by keeping track over the binding path when you iterate over objects or arrays.
+It makes it easy to create the bindings by keeping track over the binding pointer when you iterate over objects or arrays.